Griner sends letter to President Biden pleading for his help - NewsBreak

 Griner sends letter to President Biden pleading for his help

-WASHINGTON (CBSDFW.COM/AP) - Brittney Griner has made an appeal to President Joe Biden in a letter passed to the White House through her representatives saying she feared she might never return home and asking that he not "forget about me and the other American Detainees."
+Brittney Griner has made an appeal to President Joe Biden in a letter passed to the White House through her representatives saying she feared she might never return home and asking that he not “ forget about me and the other American Detainees .”

 Griner's agent Lindsay Kagawa Colas said the letter was delivered on Monday.
 Most of the letter's contents to President Biden remain private, though Griner's representatives shared a few lines from the hand-written note.